Remote Actors Guide¶

 Location Transparency¶

-# Local actor
+# Local named actor

-local_ref = await system.spawn(MyActor(), "local")
+local_ref = await system.spawn(MyActor(), name="local-worker")

-# Remote actor (found via cluster)
+# Remote named actor (resolved via cluster)

-remote_ref = await system.find("remote-worker")
+remote_ref = await system.resolve("remote-worker")

-# Same API for both
+# Exactly the same API for both

 response1 = await local_ref.ask(msg)